Kashmiris deprived of Friday prayers

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-HELD SRINAGAR: The people in Indian-occupied Kashmir (IOK) were not allowed offer the Friday prayers and normal life continued to remain paralysed as the worst ever lockdown entered its 40th day, on Friday with schools, markets and other business establishments closed and public transport off the roads.
+SRINAGAR: The people in in Indian-occupied Kashmir (IOK) were not allowed offer Friday prayers and normal life continued to remain paralysed as the worst ever lockdown entered its 40th day, today, with schools, markets and other business establishments closed and public transport off the roads.

 Expressing the deteriorated economic situation of occupied Kashmir, he said hundreds of the youth have lost their jobs as majority of the hotels in the valley have downed their shutters in absence of tourists.